Is it not cruel to let our city die by degrees...until there will be nothing left of all her history and beauty to inspire our children?

 About the La Jolla Historical Society

-The La Jolla Historical Society is a 501c3 nonprofit public benefit corporation whose mission is to inspire and empower the community to make La Jolla’s diverse past a relevant part of contemporary life.
-The Society looks toward the future while celebrating the past, preserves and shares La Jolla’s distinctive sense of place, and serves as a thriving community resource and gathering place where residents and visitors explore history, art, ideas and culture.
+The La Jolla Historical Society is a 501c3 nonprofit public benefit corporation whose mission is to inspire and empower the community to make La Jolla’s diverse past a relevant part of contemporary life, encouraging exploration of the past in ways that inform the present and shape the future.
+The Society preserves and shares La Jolla’s distinctive sense of place, and serves as a community resource and gathering place where residents and visitors explore history, art, ideas and culture.

 Our Board of Directors

 Elizabeth Barkett, SecretaryJames Alcorn, AIA

 Laura DuCharme Conboy, AIA

 Diane Kane, Ph.D.